moonhunters/ProfitTrailerSettings/README.md

 * https://github.com/moonhunters/ProfitTrailerSettings/tree/master/Version%201/PTFeeder

-## Instruction to setup Telegram bot
+## C. Instruction to setup Telegram bot
 #### 1. create bot token:
 * in Telegram, add @BotFather and talk to him.
 Choose /newbot to create new bot, and follow its instruction.
 * bot token should look like this : 999999999:AAAAAAAAAAAAAAAAAAAAAAAAAAAA